simpleviewinc/cms-bootcamp/Week 1.2 - CSS/2. Selectors - Children/README.md

 # Selectors - Children

 Write a CSS selector that only styles the `.item` elements that are immediate children of the `.container` element.
+Add your code to the provided HTML file.